Apidog Docs

 Different programming languages have different ways to print to stderr, refer to corresponding docs.

-Migrate from pm.execute to pm.executeAsync#
+Migrate From pm.execute to pm.executeAsync#

 Since the return value of pm.executeAsync is Promise type, execute cannot be directly changed to executeAsync.
 But you can use async/await to migrate with minimal changes.